 The Beast Burger patties are thicker than a lot of other veggie patties, and boast a whopping 23g of protein.
 (Beware, though, veggie burgers are not without fats!)

 I cooked the patties in a skillet, and the smell filled the room immediately.
 It smelled like well-seasoned steak on the grill.
 The flavor absolutely shocked me!
 When combined with lettuce, tomato, and other condiments, I think this burger could fool most meat eaters out there.
 I enjoy it on sesame seed or brioche buns, depending on the style of burger I'm going for.

 The texture very closely matches beef, though it is a bit softer.
 With such a great smell and flavor, though, you won't notice at all.

-I must admit, the only reason I bought this burger the first time was because the supermarket had run out of Beyond Meat Beast Burgers.
-The Morningstar Farms burger had an oven cooking option, which I highly prefer over an oil-filled skillet.
-The burger did not have much of a smell (thus, the low smell rating), but it certainly did not smell unpleasant.
+I must admit, the only reason I bought this burger the first time was because the supermarket had run out of Beyond Meat burgers.
+This patty cooks up quick in a medium temperature skillet.
+It didn't have much of a smell, but I enjoyed seeing actual vegetable pieces in the patty.

 The texture is what gives this burger away as a meat imposter.
 The pieces of corn, peppers, and black beans make for a crumbly patty.
 You'll need a piece of melted cheese to hold it all together.
 The taste, however, is very good.
 The spice blend leans heavily towards Southwestern flavors.